 Chickenpox treatment

 Chickenpox in children, in the absence of other concomitant pathology, usually does not require special treatment.
-A careful dynamic observation is enough.
-Treatment is prescribed only with a deterioration in general health and active progression of rashes.
+A careful, dynamic observation is enough.
+Treatment is prescribed only in cases of deterioration in general health and active progression of rashes.

 People with chickenpox should stay at home until they are no longer infectious.